-Apne Aap was founded by twenty-two women from Mumbai’s red light district, with a vision of a world where no woman could be bought or sold.
+Apne Aap was co-founded by 22 women from a red-light district in Mumbai, India, with a shared vision of a world where no woman would be bought or sold.

-In the following years, Apne Aap’s vision and impact grew.
-Members reached out to other women trapped in prostitution and organized self-empowerment programs in Bihar, Delhi and West Bengal, where Apne Aap is currently working in local communities.
+Apne Aap’s ambition and impact have grown steadily since then.
+We have reached out to other women trapped in prostitution and organized self-empowerment programs in Bihar, Delhi and West Bengal, where we currently work with local communities.

 Though the 22 co-founders have all passed — of hunger, suicide or of AIDS-related complications — their vision lives on.
 Self-empowerment groups across the country now meet at Apne Aap community centers that serve as safe spaces where thousands of girls and women come together, access education, improve livelihood options and receive legal rights training.